-- English Learners, in most cases, enter TK or kindergarten with no English knowledge or background.
+• English Learners, in most cases, enter TK or kindergarten with no English knowledge or background.
 In order for them to access ELA curriculum in their kindergarten year, EL students need support for English immersion.
-In 2021-22, 11% of students entering kindergarten at Alview had no English language background.
-In addition, several students in grades one through three with no educational or English background enrolled at Alview in 2021-22.
-Those students continue to need one:one support to for language acquisition and overall academic support. - The District will provide an additional bilingual paraprofessional at Alview in kindergarten and third grade to support English Learners and scaffold them to language mastery with ELD curriculum in small group settings. - The effectiveness of this action will be measured by students' English language mastery rates and ability to access grade level curriculum.
+In 2022-23 18% of students entering

+- kindergarten at Alview had no English language background.
+EL students need more one:one support for language acquisition and overall academic support. - In addition, Alview's students did not meet growth targets as measured by the state's "ELPI" criteria and qualified for "ATSI"-Additional Targeted Support and Improvement.
+More paraprofessional support is needed across all grade levels at Alview to facilitate EL intervention groups and expedite English acquisition. - The District will provide additional bilingual paraprofessionals at Alview in kindergarten and third grade to support English Learners and scaffold them to language mastery with ELD curriculum in small group settings. - The effectiveness of this action will be measured by students' English language mastery rates and ability to access grade level curriculum.

-Goal 1, Action 6: Provide a paraprofessional at Dairyland to support push-in instruction for low-performing students and those with Disabilities.
+Goal 1, Action 6: Provide two paraprofessionals at Dairyland to support push-in instruction for low-performing students and those with Disabilities.

 - English Learners, and Low-Income Students continue to demonstrate lower rates of ELA and Mathematics mastery as measured by both state and local assessments.
-Despite growth in EL students' assessment results, ADUSD dashboard data from 2021 references a significant gap in standards mastery between EL/Low Income students and the student population as a whole.
-In ELA, Low Income students scored 7.56 points lower and EL students scored 19.33 percentage points lower than students as a whole.
-In Math, Low Income students scored 8.57 percentage points and EL students scored 18.36 percentage points lower than the overall student population. - For success in college, career, and beyond, clear understanding of core subjects is vital. - The District will provide an additional paraprofessional at the Dairyland campus to work with both student groups in a small-group, RTI instructional setting to reinforce curriculum, support learning needs, and ensure grade level mastery. - The effectiveness of the additional support with be measured by formative and summative assessments both state and local; as well as teacher observation and input.
+Despite growth in EL students' assessment results, ADUSD Dashboard data from 2022 references a significant gap in standards mastery between EL/Low Income students and the student population as a whole.
+In ELA, Low-Income students scored 13.5 points lower and EL students scored 13.1 percentage points lower than students as a whole.
+In Math, Low-Income students scored 9 percentage points and EL students scored 9.1 percentage points lower than the overall student population. - For success in college, career, and beyond, clear understanding of core subjects is vital. - The District will provide two additional paraprofessionals at the Dairyland campus to work with both student groups in a small-group, RTI instructional setting to reinforce curriculum, support learning needs, and ensure grade level mastery. - The effectiveness of the additional support with be measured by formative and summative assessments, both state and local; as well as teacher observation and input.